Automate the Backup of Your Microsoft SQL Server Express Databases

 - Right click on the new backup device that you just

 created and select the option called "Backup Database".

 - Select the backup type (most often this is

 - On the left side, select Backup Options and set the

 - Name: Create a name for the backup job.

 - Press OK.

 - SQL Server runs the backup job to test it.
-If successful, it
+If

 - To verify the backup output yourself, check the